 You should not use this medicine if you are pregnant or if you have had an allergic reaction to topotecan or have severe bone marrow depression (low blood counts).

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Swallow the capsule whole with water.
 Do not open, crush, break, or chew it.

 - You may also receive medicines to help prevent nausea and vomiting.

-- Be careful not to handle broken or leaking capsules.
+- Do not touch broken or leaking capsules with your bare hands.
 If you get the contents from the capsule on your skin, wash the area with soap and water and call your doctor right away.
 If the medicine gets in your eyes, rinse them immediately with gently flowing water for at least 15 minutes and call your doctor right away.

 If a dose is missed:

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.